-- (a) A Redetermination must be completed to document the REFPP judicial finding 12-month requirement.
-The court order containing the finding must be linked to the Redetermination entry in FSFN.
-The effective date of the Redetermination should reflect the date of the REFPP judicial finding.
-The young adult remains Title IV-E Eligible, Reimbursable as long as the young adult is otherwise Title IV-E Eligible, Reimbursable. - (b) If the REFPP judicial finding is not obtained within the 12-month timeframe, based on the month of the last REFPP judicial finding, a Redetermination is completed to reflect the young adult as Title IV-E Eligible, Not Reimbursable effective on the first day of the 13th month. - (c) A Redetermination is completed with an effective date on the first day of the month in which the REFPP judicial finding is made to regain Reimbursable status, as long as the young adult is otherwise Title IV-E Eligible, Reimbursable. - (2) Change in SSI.
-If a change in the SSI benefit occurs, such as approval or termination of benefits, for a Title IV-E eligible young adult, the FSFN Assets and Employment module must be updated and a Redetermination completed in FSFN to accurately document the change in Title IV-E reimbursability.
+- (a) A redetermination must be completed to document the REFPP judicial finding 12-month requirement.
+The court order containing the finding must be linked to the redetermination entry in FSFN.
+The effective date of the redetermination should reflect the date of the REFPP judicial finding.
+The young adult remains Title IV-E Eligible, Reimbursable as long as the young adult is otherwise Title IV-E Eligible, Reimbursable.
+The Eligibility Note must indicate "Reasonable Efforts to Finalize Permanency Plan Finding Obtained". - (b) If the REFPP judicial finding is not obtained within the 12-month timeframe, based on the month of the last REFPP judicial finding, a redetermination is completed to reflect the young adult as Title IV-E Eligible, Not Reimbursable effective on the first day of the 13th month.
+If user entered, the Eligibility Note must indicate "Reasonable Efforts to Finalize Permanency Plan Finding Not Obtained". - (c) A redetermination is completed with an effective date on the first day of the month in which the REFPP judicial finding is made to regain Reimbursable status, as long as the young adult is otherwise Title IV-E Eligible, Reimbursable.
+The Eligibility Note must indicate "Reasonable Efforts to Finalize Permanency Plan Finding Obtained". - (2) Change in SSI.
+If a change in the SSI benefit occurs, such as approval or termination of benefits, for a Title IV-E eligible young adult, the FSFN Assets and Employment module must be updated and a redetermination completed in FSFN to accurately document the change in Title IV-E reimbursability.
 For benefit amount changes, the Eff.
 End Date and Eff.
-Start Date for the Unearned Income entry should be the same date in the month the change was effective.
+Start Date for the Unearned